-Includes short-term U.S. Government securities, bank obligations, repurchase agreements and, except for BNY Mellon Sustainable U.S. Equity Portfolio, Inc., commercial paper.
-Generally, (1) except for BNY Mellon Sustainable U.S. Equity Portfolio, Inc., when the Adviser determines that adverse market conditions exist, a fund may adopt a temporary defensive position and invest up to 100% of its assets in money market instruments, and (2) a fund also may purchase money market instruments when it has cash reserves or in anticipation of taking a market position.
-The commercial paper purchased by a fund will consist only of direct obligations which, at the time of their purchase, are (a) rated at least P-1 by Moody's, A-1 by S&P or F-1 by Fitch, or (b) issued by companies having an outstanding unsecured debt issue currently rated at least A by Moody's, S&P or Fitch, or (c) if unrated, determined by the Adviser to be of comparable quality to those rated obligations which may be purchased by the fund.
+Includes short-term U.S. Government securities, bank obligations, repurchase agreements and commercial paper.
+Generally, (1) except for BNY Mellon Stock Index Fund, when the Manager determines that adverse market conditions exist, a fund may adopt a temporary defensive position and invest up to 100% of its assets in money market instruments, and (2) a fund also may purchase money market instruments when it has cash reserves or in anticipation of taking a market position.
+For BNY Mellon Stock Index Fund, the commercial paper purchased by the fund will consist only of direct obligations which, at the time of their purchase, are (a) rated at least P-1 by Moody's or A-1 by S&P, (b) issued by companies having an outstanding unsecured debt issue currently rated at least Aa by Moody's or at least AA- by S&P, or (c) if unrated, determined by the Manager to be of comparable quality to those rated obligations which may be purchased by the fund.